C5278/recap-workshop-2025/README.md

 ## Cloning the Repository in SAP Business Application Studio (BAS)

-Clone the branch `develop` from this repository and we will start the exercise from here. `develop` branch has a basic implementation of a order processing service.
+Clone the branch `main` from this repository and we will start the exercise from here. `main` branch has a basic implementation of a order processing service.
 Follow the steps below to clone the repository in SAP BAS:

 1. Open **SAP Business Application Studio** from your SAP BTP Cockpit.